MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-to-combine-receipts.md

     If an incorrect receipt line was selected or you want to start over, you can just delete the lines on the purchase invoice and then use the **Get Receipt Lines** function again.
 5. To post the invoice, choose the **Post** action.

-## <a name="to-remove-open-purchase-orders-after-combined-receipt-posting"></a>To remove open purchase orders after combined receipt posting
+## To remove open purchase orders after combined receipt posting

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Delete Invoiced Purchase Orders**, and select the related link.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)].